The Conference and Dinner planned for March 19, 2020 were cancelled due to the COVID-19 pandemic. Check this page for updates.

 Montclair, NJ

-In this talk, Dr. Yang will discuss the cognitive profile of people with Down Syndrome.
-In particular, she will go over the learning, memory and language abilities in people with Down Syndrome.
-Dr. Yang will also talk about her own research in spatial cognition in People with Down Syndrome.
-Basic research in human cognition has important implications for understanding the thoughts and behaviors, designing better intervention and training programs, and promoting optimal development for people with Down Syndrome.
+In this talk, Dr. Yang will discuss her research of spatial cognition in people with Down syndrome.
+Basic research in human cognition has important implications for understanding the thoughts and behaviors, designing better intervention and training programs, and promoting optimal development for people with Down syndrome.

 ABOUT The Up of Down: An Insight Into The World of Down Syndrome and the current status of this Conference.